eric-2141/docs/pages/cpa/cpa_statute.md

 (b) "Sale", "sell", or "sold" does not include the following:

-(i) The disclosure of personal data to a processor that processes the personal data on behalf of a controller;
+(I) The disclosure of personal data to a processor that processes the personal data on behalf of a controller;

-(ii) The disclosure of personal data to a third party for purposes of providing a product or service requested by the consumer;
+(II) The disclosure of personal data to a third party for purposes of providing a product or service requested by the consumer;

-(iii) The disclosure or transfer of personal data to an affiliate of the controller;
+(III) The disclosure or transfer of personal data to an affiliate of the controller;

-(iv) The disclosure or transfer to a third party of personal data as an asset that is part of a proposed or actual merger,acquisition, bankruptcy, or other transaction in which the third party assumes control of all or part of the controller's assets;or
+(IV) The disclosure or transfer to a third party of personal data as an asset that is part of a proposed or actual merger,acquisition, bankruptcy, or other transaction in which the third party assumes control of all or part of the controller's assets;or

-(v) The disclosure of personal data:
+(V) The disclosure of personal data:

 (a) That a consumer directs the controller to disclose or intentionally discloses by using the controller to interact with a third party; or